Find a Part Now

 Charging

 All models of Bolt support standard SAE J1772 EV charging plugs, at Level 1 or Level 2 (AC).
-A factory option supports Level 3 (rapid DC) charging with the CCS1 connector.
-For model year 2021, the upper trim level ("Premier") was equipped with the CCS1 connector as standard.
-A portable Level 1 charging adapter is supplied with each Bolt, stowed in a special compartment under the hatchback floor.
+DC fast charging via the CCS1 connector can be added as a factory option.
+For 2021 model year, the upper trim level ("Premier") was equipped with the CCS1 connector as standard.
+A portable Level 1 EVSE is supplied with each Bolt, stowed in a special compartment under the hatchback floor.
 It is UL Listed to operate at 120 VAC in the US market but is capable of operating at 240 VAC.

-Level 1 (110 VAC) charging supplies roughly 1 kW and adds 3–5 miles (4.8–8.0 km) of range per hour of charging.
+Level 1 (120 VAC) charging supplies roughly 1 kW and adds 3–5 miles (4.8–8.0 km) of range per hour of charging.
 Level 2 (240 VAC) charging supplies up to 7.2 kW and adds 20–30 miles (32–48 km) of range per hour of charging.
-Level 3 charging with the factory-option 55 kW SAE Combo DC fast charging system can add 150 miles (240 km) of range per hour.
+The factory-option 55 kW SAE Combo DC fast charging system can add 150 miles (240 km) of range per hour.
 The Bolt user manual suggests fast-charging to only 80% charge to ensure consistent 50 kW charging.
 The fast charge rate steps down to 38 kW at 56% charge and again to 24 kW at 68% charge.
 Above 85%, the charge rate varies from 16 kW to 0 kW.

 Tires